"We are committed to being an inclusive and culturally competent organization that provides exceptional care to everyone."

 Equity, Diversity and Inclusion

 The Froedtert & the Medical College of Wisconsin health network embraces our roles as an employer, community member and corporate citizen.
 We value and celebrate the wealth of diversity reflected in our patients, their families, our workforce and the communities we serve.
 We are committed to being an inclusive and culturally competent organization that provides exceptional care to everyone.
-This commitment is demonstrated through our nationally recognized Diversity Council, which is led by our CEO and COO to provide broad oversight on all of our diversity initiatives.
+We define cultural competence as the ability to deliver health care services that meet the social, cultural, and linguistic needs of our patients.
+This helps us offer the best possible health outcomes and quality of care, as well as eliminating racial and ethnic health disparities.
+This commitment is demonstrated through our nationally recognized Diversity Council, which is led by our CEO to provide broad oversight on all of our diversity initiatives.

 Within our health network, diversity and inclusion leverages the individual uniqueness among people, cultures and systems that collectively empower us to drive innovation and deliver culturally competent care.
 We fulfill our commitment to diversity through efforts that impact our workforce, marketplace and the community.

-We have also pledged to take action to eliminate health care disparities.
+We have also pledged to take action to eliminate health care disparities and make sure we care for all patients as unique individuals by asking questions to help us personalize care.

 Awards and Recognition